dwijamahardika/Covid19-Cases/README.md

 # Covid19-Cases
-Data visualization using numpy and matplotlib library
+Data mining and data visualization using numpy and matplotlib library